lrslab/nanoCEM/README.md

 The electric current signal level data produced from a nanopore read is referred to as a **squiggle**.
 Base calling this squiggle information generally contains some errors compared to a reference sequence.
 The re-squiggle algorithm defines a new assignment from squiggle to reference sequence, hence a **re-squiggle**.
-Although new basecaller program (Guppy/Boinito/Dorado) generated the bam file with move table to record the event index,but resquiggle is a more fine alignment than the move table in most cases.
+Although new basecall program (Guppy/Boinito/Dorado) generated the bam file with move table to record the event index,but re-squiggle is a more fine alignment than the move table in most cases.

 <center>